Watts-Strogatz Model

 Achieve Small-World Properties

-The result balances segregation (specialized teams function independently) with integration (information flows quickly across the organization).
+The result balances segregation (specialized teams function independently, preserving expertise depth) with integration (information flows quickly across the organization, enabling coordination).
+Milgram's experiment showed 6.2 steps in human social networks; well-designed organizations can achieve similar properties through deliberate network architecture.

 Outputs